• Contact Us

 Design

-Hands-on with the ASUS Zenbook 17 Fold OLED Foldable Laptop PC -When closed, the Zenbook 17 Fold looks more like a literal writing hardcover notebook than anything before it.
+Hands-On With The Asus Zenbook 17 Fold Oled Foldable Laptop PcWhen closed, the Zenbook 17 Fold looks more like a literal writing hardcover notebook than anything before it.
 It features a metallic inner case with the top area featuring the ASUS monogram logo.
 A folding leather sheet protects the mid-section of the fold.

 Folded, its easily an inch or so thick and you cannot fold it flat unless you insert the removable keyboard in the middle, basically sandwiching it fill the space.
 You can opt not to do so but leave a space in between is just invite trouble.